-We encourage our people, suppliers and subcontractors to raise ethical and legal concerns, including potential human rights and environmental issues, and we provide a range of secure channels for them to do so confidentially, and anonymously where allowed by law.
+We encourage our people, suppliers and subcontractors to raise ethical and legal concerns, including potential human rights and environmental issues, and we provide a range of secure channels for them to do so confidentially, and, where allowed by law, anonymously.
 And we have zero tolerance for retaliation.

-As set out in our Policy on Raising Legal and Ethical Concerns and Prohibiting Retaliation (which we have made publicly available in an effort to increase transparency), we offer our people many ways to raise a concern-through our leaders, through anyone in Human Resources or Legal, and anonymously through our Accenture Business Ethics Helpline-and once they do, we make it clear what to expect.
-Likewise, we provide a mechanism to enable our suppliers' employees to speak up about legal or ethical concerns, including slavery and human trafficking.
+As set out in our Policy on Raising Legal and Ethical Concerns and Prohibiting Retaliation (which we have made publicly available in an effort to increase transparency), we offer our people many ways to raise a concern through our leaders, through any of our people in Human Resources or Legal, and anonymously through our Accenture Business Ethics Helpline - and once they do, we make it clear what to expect.
+Likewise, we provide a mechanism to enable our suppliers' employees to speak up about legal or ethical concerns.
 Employees of Accenture suppliers may report legal and ethical concerns (anonymously, where allowed by local law) through the Accenture Business Ethics Helpline.

-We take all concerns raised seriously, including allegations of retaliation.
-We investigate 100% of concerns reported to Human Resources, Legal or the Accenture Business Ethics Helpline, and seek to confirm the facts in a professional, methodical, thoughtful and balanced manner.
-Once we get to the facts, we determine appropriate outcomes and endeavor to apply them fairly and consistently on a global basis-regardless of seniority, position or contribution to Accenture.
+We take all concerns raised seriously, including allegations of retaliation and confirm the receipt of concern within 5 business days to the reporting person.
+We investigate 100% of concerns reported to HR, Legal or the Accenture Business Ethics Helpline, and seek to confirm the facts in a professional, methodical, thoughtful and balanced manner.
+Upon completing our investigation, we determine appropriate outcomes and endeavor to apply them fairly and consistently on a global basis - regardless of seniority, position or contribution to Accenture.
 Whether internal or external, we treat all concerns seriously and in strict confidence.
-We protect anyone who raises, in good faith, a concern about a human rights issue or who assists us, or a law enforcement authority, by providing information to address such a concern
+We protect anyone who raises, in good faith, a concern about a human rights issue or who assists us, or a law enforcement authority, by providing information to address such a concern.

-Greater transparency-from what happens after our people raise a concern to the resulting outcomes-is an important element in helping our people speak up.
+Greater transparency - from what happens after a concern is raised to the resulting outcomes - is an important element for speaking up.
 We promote greater transparency through our Business Ethics Helpline site, where our people, suppliers and other third-parties can find out:

-- How to raise a concern
+- How to raise a concern.

-- How to find support once they raise a concern
+- How to find support once they raise a concern.

-- · How the investigation process works.
+- How the investigation process works.

-- · How we protect reporting parties.
+- How we protect reporting parties.

 - How we have zero tolerance for any form of retaliation against anyone who raises a concern.